LEARNAcademy/syllabus/README.md

 ## Unit Four: Ruby

 Ruby is a backend, object-oriented programming language.
-Here we will cover the fundamentals of the Ruby language and revisit the fundamental concepts shared by many programming languages.
+Here, we will cover the fundamentals of the Ruby language and revisit the fundamental concepts shared by many programming languages.

 1. [Ruby Introduction](./ruby/intro.md)
 1. [Ruby Conditionals and Methods](./ruby/conditionals.md)